justintihno/alx-system_engineering-devops/0x00-shell_basics/README.md

 -Long format
 -With user and group IDs displayed numerically
 -And hidden files (starting with .).
-6. mkdir /tmp/file  creates a directory named file in the /tmp/ directory.
+6. mkdir /tmp/folder  creates a directory named folder in the /tmp/ directory.
+7. mv /tmp/betty /tmp/folder/betty moves the file betty from /tmp/ to /tmp/folder.
+8. rm /tmp/folder/betty deletes the file betty.
+The file betty is in /tmp/folder
+9. rmdir /tmp/folder deletes the directory folder that is in the /tmp directory.
+10. cd - changes the working directory to the previous one.
+11. ls -a -l . .. /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.